 - Avoid or lower intake of alcohol.

-- Lower caffeine intake.
+- Lower caffeine and sugar intake.

 - Avoid undue stress.